iomega/paired-data-form/api/README.md

 Create `.env` file.
 Use `.env.example` as example.

+### Zenodo access token

+To publish the data collection to Zenodo, a [Zenodo personal access token]( https://sandbox.zenodo.org/account/settings/applications/tokens/new/) is needed.
+During token generation check the `deposit:actions` and `deposit:write` scopes.

 ## Build & Run

 Redis can be started using docker or using docker-compose to run the whole stack.